spetrescu/cape/README.md

   'response': "Here's a brief description of each attached image, focusing on aspects relevant for potential debugging and system diagnosis:\n\n**Image 1: Network Equipment**\n\nThis image shows two pieces of network equipment connected via cables.\n\n* **Left Unit (Black Box):** This appears to be a network switch or router.
 Key observations:\n    * **Ethernet Ports:** Multiple yellow Ethernet cables are connected to its ports, indicating network connectivity.\n    * **USB Port:** A USB port is visible, which could be for connecting peripherals or for certain functionalities.\n    * **Power Cable:** A black power cable is plugged into the unit.\n    * **Labels:** There are labels indicating \"LAN,\" \"CABLE,\" and \"POWER.\" \n\n* **Right Unit (White Box):** This is a device with several Ethernet ports and LEDs.
 Key observations:\n    * **Ethernet Ports:** Multiple yellow Ethernet cables are connected to its ports.\n    * **LED Indicators:** Several LEDs are lit up, which are crucial for monitoring the device's status (link status, activity, etc.).
 The specific meaning of the LEDs might be found in the device's manual.\n    * **Power Cable:** A black power cable is plugged into the..."
 }
 ```

+### Play with the interface
+By this point, you should have the following processes running: the `OpenWebUI` frontend, `ollama` running, the `OpenWebUI` backend running, and the `gemma3n_inference_server`.
+If so, you should now be able to interact with Cape with all the implemented functionality to date - navigate to `http://localhost:5173/`.